Citation, DOI, disclosures and article data

-The aetiology is not well understood, and several possible pathomechanisms have been proposed, including local inflammation, autoimmune response and latent viruses.
+The etiology is not well understood, and several possible pathomechanisms have been proposed, including local inflammation, autoimmune response, and latent viruses.
 There is a consensus that 2:

 - Dressler syndrome shares similarities with other entities seen after myocardial damage, including

 - postcardiotomy syndrome

 It is most commonly seen after transmural infarction; however, it may also be seen in milder forms of myocardial infarction 5.

 - see also the main article on pericarditis

 - there may be co-existing pleural effusion

 - may reveal pericardial effusion of varying size, may be simple (serous) or more often complex, e.g. hemopericardium

 - myocardial thinning of the infarcted region and possibly stents in the coronary arteries (status post percutaneous coronary intervention) may be present